jebeaudoin/quartz/content/TUN.md

 - Full-text search regardless of origin or file format, including images and pdfs
 - Searches can be saved to create dynamic "smart folders"
 - Contents can be bulk exported to a common text format
-- The application should be API-based, for easy integration with other apps
+- The application layer should be API-based, for easy integration with other apps
-- The application should enable a non-technical user to generate views of his data — for example, date-based calendar views, kanban-style views, timelines, tables, etc.
+- The application layer should enable a non-technical user to generate views of his data — for example, date-based calendar views, kanban-style views, timelines, tables, etc — without violating the principle of a [[Single source of truth]].